 Children of parents with a highly accessible and aware parental style were less likely than other children to report experiencing a variety of negative impacts when their parents had been drinking.
 See table 5.3 for details.

-Table 5.3: Parental and child I behaviours, by p parental style Disk and a set 0/ of abildram 0/ of children of non-net cuitle
+Table 5.3: Parental and child behaviours, by parental style